matatk/nu-tracker/README.md

 * **Actions** (GitHub issues with the "action" label).
 The output of this sub-command is a custom table, sorted by due date.

+* **Issue comment requests** (horizontal review requests for issues raised by other groups).
+You can filter for issues with combinations of specific statuses (more on that below).

 * **Spec review requests** (horizontal review requests for W3C publications).
 Again, a custom table, sorted by due date, is provided.

-* **Issue comment requests** (horizontal review requests for issues raised by other groups).
-You can filter for issues with combinations of specific statuses (more on that below).
+* **Charter review requests** (horizontal review requests for chartering new W3C groups, or re-chartering existing ones).
+You can filter for issues with combinations of specific statuses (again, more on that below).

 * There is also a **browse** sub-command that allows you to open any issue from any repo in a browser.